Emotional Support Animal, Service Animal, or a Pet?

 A Few Considerations

 There are a few things to consider when owning a Golden Retriever as an ESA.
 Because of their size, Goldens need space to be active.
 Though landlords must accommodate a Golden Retriever if it is an ESA, the dog needs a reasonable amount of space for its health and wellbeing.
 Goldens need a living area large enough to allow them to run and play.
 Traveling with a Golden as an ESA is possible, despite their size.
-But the airline should be notified to enable accommodations before flying, and an ESA letter is required.
 As with all ESA dogs, Goldens require appropriate socialization and must be safe around others.

 See if you qualify for an emotional support Golden Retriever.